honforstudy/seProject/README.md

 <li>   <strong>Game concept design:</strong> In this stage, we must discuss the basic gameplay, content, level design, game rules, etc. We must also decide on the game's style, theme, and target audience.  </li>
   <br>

-  <li>Game design: In this stage, we must design the game's gameplay, enemy, player combat, and level details.
+  <li><strong>Game design:</strong> In this stage, we must design the game's gameplay, enemy, player combat, and level details.
 We must consider game difficulty, balance, and pacing factors and optimize the gaming experience.</li>
   <br>

-  <li>  Programming: In this stage, we must decide which programming language to use and write the game's code.
+  <li>  <strong>Programming:</strong> In this stage, we must decide which programming language to use and write the game's code.
 Programmers must create game objects, characters, scenes, UI, etc., and implement all the features in the game design.
 During this stage, multiple tests and debugging are required.  </li>
   <br>

-  <li> Art design: In this stage, we must create the game's art assets, including player and enemy combat vehicle models and scene design.
+  <li> <strong>Art design:</strong> In this stage, we must create the game's art assets, including player and enemy combat vehicle models and scene design.
 We must consider the game's style and theme, creating a pleasing gaming experience.
 Some art design software, such as Photoshop and Maya, will be needed at this stage.
    </li><br>

-  <li>   Testing and optimization: In this stage, we must conduct multiple tests and optimizations to ensure the game's stability and smoothness.
+  <li>   <strong>Testing and optimization:</strong> In this stage, we must conduct multiple tests and optimizations to ensure the game's stability and smoothness.
 We must fix all errors and bugs and optimize the game's performance and user experience. </li>
    <br>
-  <li>  Programming: Same as process three but just for adding a new feature.  </li>
+  <li>  <strong>Programming:</strong> Same as process three but just for adding a new feature.  </li>
   <br>

-  <li> Art design: Art design for the updated program.
+  <li> <strong>Art design:</strong> Art design for the updated program.
    </li><br>

-  <li> Testing and optimization: In this stage, we must fix all errors and bugs and optimize the game's performance and user experience.</li><br>
+  <li> <strong>Testing and optimization:</strong> In this stage, we must fix all errors and bugs and optimize the game's performance and user experience.</li><br>

  <li> We have continued the same process until version 1.0 is finished.</li>